-2018 - 2019 2019 - 2020 2020 - 2021 Trend
+2019 - 2020 2020 - 2021 2021 - 2022 Trend

 Closed Open Closed Open Closed Open

-Disciplinary 11 15 16 16 9 10 Decrease
+Disciplinary 16 16 9 10 22 30 Increase

-Staff employed 1890 2461 2541
+Staff employed 2461 2541 2702

-- 6.6 The Council concluded nine disciplinary cases in total in the 2020/2021 financial year (this included four cases which were brought forward from 2019/2020). - 6.7 There were five cases opened in 2020/2021 that remained open going forward to the new financial year.
-These are all now concluded. - 6.8 There has been a notable decrease in the number of disciplinary cases in comparison to 2019/2020. - 6.9 The outcome of those disciplinary matters closed in 2020/21 were:
+- 6.6 The Council concluded twenty-two disciplinary cases in total in the 2021/2022 financial year (this includes five cases which were brought forward from 2020/2021). - 6.7 There were thirteen cases opened in 2021/2022 that remained open going forward to the new financial year.
+Eleven of which has now concluded. - 6.8 There has been a notable increase in the number of disciplinary cases in comparison to 2020/2021.
+We consider the spike in cases is a result of coming out of lockdown, as other organisations are seeing similar increases, however we are not complacent and ensure that any trends or themes are managed appropriately. - 6.9 The outcome of those disciplinary matters closed in 2021/22 were:

-Outcome No Case to answer Formal Written Warning Final Written Warning Dismissal Resigned Left by mutual agreement Closed Cases З 3 0 2 1 0
+Outcome No Case Formal Final Dismissal Resigned Left by

+to answer Written Written mutual

+Warning Warning agreement

+Closed Cases 10 3 4 0 4 1

-- 6.10 For the cases opened in 2020/2021 there have been two cases which would fall under the remit of ethical conduct, these centred around an allegation of fraud, and the registration of a personal business at a premises owned by the Council.
-This equates to less than 20% of all of the disciplinary cases and therefore it is not felt that, at the present time, there is a concern of poor ethical behaviour across the Council. - 6.11 The right safeguards are in place to ensure that our employees maintain and uphold good ethical behaviour.
-In regard to the wider disciplinary cases, the issues included: allegations of gross negligence, gross misconduct, taking absence without authorisation, a breach of professional standards and behaviour which could lead to a breakdown in trust and confidence. - 6.12 The disciplinary cases have occurred in a number of services across the Council.
-Given the relatively small number of cases there is no evidence that there are systemic weaknesses or problems of unethical conduct in the Council or in any particular department. - 6.13 In 2020 / 2021 there were four whistleblowing complaints raised.
+- 6.10 For the cases opened in 2021/2022 there have been 5 cases which would fall under the remit of ethical conduct.
+This equates to less than 20% of all of the disciplinary cases and it is not felt that there is a concern of poor ethical behaviour across the Council.
+The right safeguards are in place to ensure that our employees maintain and uphold good ethical behaviour.
+In regard to the wider disciplinary cases, the issues included: allegations of gross negligence, gross misconduct, taking absence without authorisation, a breach of professional standards and behaviour which could lead to a breakdown in trust and confidence and bullying and harassment. - 6.11 The disciplinary cases have occurred across a number of services in the Council.
+Despite the increase in the number of cases there is no evidence that there are systemic weaknesses or problems of unethical conduct in the Council or in any particular department. - 6.12 In 2021/2022 there were 3 whistleblowing complaints raised.
 The cases were logged and dealt with via our external whistleblowing hotline, Safecall.
-In summary two of the complaints raised did not relate to a Westminster Employee and were dealt with via the appropriate contractor.
-There was one complaint raised around the recruitment of a senior officer and another complaint raised alleging sex discrimination claims across the Council.
-In both cases the Council undertook an investigation, and the complaints were unsubstantiated and no further action was taken. - 6.14 There were 17 individual grievance cases opened within the stated period and nine brought forward from the previous year, 19 cases in total were closed and seven remained open going forward to the next financial year.
-Out of the remaining cases only one case still remains open at the time of submitting this report.
-It should also be noted that within the 19 cases we had some individuals raise multiple grievances and the Council had in fact 15 individuals raise grievance complaints in 20/21. - 6.15 The outcome of those cases closed within 2020/2021 were:
+All of the 3 cases were raised anonymously with 2 complaints being made from external parties and one internal.
+Two of the cases were raised in relation to unethical conduct in awarding contracts, both cases were investigated by our internal audit team and were not substantiated.
+The 3rd case related to bullying and harassment behaviour from an officer which was investigated and partially upheld. - 6.13 There were 23 individual grievance cases opened within the stated period and 7 brought forward from the previous year, 22 cases in total were closed and 8 remained open going forward to the next financial year.
+Out of the remaining cases, all 8 cases have now concluded.

+6.14 The outcome of those cases closed in 2021/2022 were;

-Outcome Not Upheld Upheld Partially Upheld Dealt with Informally Withdrawn Closed Cases 16 1 2 0 0
+Outcome Not Upheld Upheld Partially Upheld Dealt with Informally Withdrawn Closed Cases 14 2 3 0 3